GramThanos/php-csrf/README.md

 # PHP-CSRF
 ### Cross-Site Request Forgery protection PHP library

-PHP-CSRF manage, produce and validate hashes on the user's session to provide a basic protection from cross-site request forgery.
+PHP-CSRF manage, generate and validate hashes, on the user's session, to provide a basic protection from Cross-Site Request Forgery.

 ___